AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-If you boil a clown...
+What do you get when you cross a chicken with a skunk?

-Do you get a laughing stock?
+A fowl smell!
 <!-- JOKE-END -->